Money

 • 12 months for pre-existing conditions, which are assessed by your health insurer’s medical advisor.

-Note: Bronze policies don’t include pregnancy-related services, so the 12-month wait for this category only applies if you upgrade to a higher tier like Silver Plus or Gold.
+Note: Bronze policies don’t include cover for pregnancy-related services, so the 12-month wait for this category only applies if you upgrade to a higher tier like Silver Plus or Gold.

 How much is Bronze private health insurance?